ibm-cloud-docs/vpc/block_storage_vpc_faq.md

 In the {{site.data.keyword.cloud}}, storage options are limited to an availability zone.
 Do not try to manage shared storage across multiple zones.

-Instead, use an {{site.data.keyword.cloud}} classic service option outside a VPC such as {{site.data.keyword.cos_full}} or {{site.data.keyword.cloudantfull}} if you must share your data across multiple zones and regions.
+Instead, use an {{site.data.keyword.cloud}} classic service option outside a VPC such as the regional storage repository or {{site.data.keyword.cloudantfull}} if you must share your data across multiple zones and regions.

 ### I have volumes on the Classic infrastructure.
 Can I port them to the VPC?
 {: faq}